RamdlanFaqih/react_native_jobs/README.md

 In addition to the tutorial, I also referred to the [Expo documentation](https://docs.expo.dev/) to learn more about the specific features used in the project.

 ### 💪 Challenges Faced
-One of the challenges I faced was understanding the differences between the current version of Expo and the version used in the tutorial.
+The challenges I faced was understanding the differences between the current version of Expo and the version used in the tutorial.
+And also this is my first time using expo.
 This required me to spend some time researching and debugging the code.

 ### 📈 Overall Experience:
 Overall, I found the learning process to be very rewarding.
 I was able to learn a lot about React Native with Expo Router development and apply my learnings to create a functional and visually appealing app.